Population: 11.3 million

 - non-obligatory by law, but quasi-mandatory occupational pensions

-- private pension schemes
+- private pension schemes with tax benefits

 - employed, self-employed and civil servants are compulsorily insured under a statutory pension scheme